JNRowe/jnrowe.github.io/articles/tdd_distros.rst

 test and this is especially true for the simplest task.

 I use a similar technique for managing my public Gentoo overlay, jnrowe-misc_.
-For example, the blockdiag_ ebuild is accompanied by a series of tests that are run when bumping or stabilising the package, all of which are cribbed from my actual ``blockdiag`` usage.
+For example, the :pypi:`blockdiag` ebuild is accompanied by a series of tests that are run when bumping or stabilising the package, all of which are cribbed from my actual ``blockdiag`` usage.
 This massively reduces the time required to evaluate a package at bump time.

 Result?
 -------